 Contact Hotze Runkle PLLC Today for a Free Consultation

-If you have been injured after using Taxotere, the Taxotere watery eyes lawsuit attorneys of Hotze Runkle PLLC have the resources and skills you need to hold the manufacturer accountable for your injuries.
-This chemotherapeutic drug can trigger significant side effects, such as unexplained and consistently watery eyes.
+If you have been injured after using Taxotere, the Taxotere lawsuit attorneys of Hotze Runkle PLLC have the resources and skills you need to hold the manufacturer accountable for your injuries.
+Visit our Video FAQ page to find out more about the case and our legal team.

-We are actively investigating claims made by patients who were not informed of the dangers of using this drug and suffered serious issues as a result.
+We are actively investigating claims made by patients from all over the country who were not informed of the dangers of using this drug and suffered serious issues as a result.
 You have the right to informed consent.
 This means that you should be informed of all the potential risks that are associated with taking a drug or undergoing a specific medical procedure before you take the drug.